// echo $row["ID"] ?>

 Michael R. Vasko

-Paul Stark Professor of Pharmacology
+Paul Stark Professor Emeritus of Pharmacology and Professor Emeritus.

 Dr. Vasko received his B.S.
 (1970) and Ph.D.
 (1976) at the University of Michigan.
 From 1976-1980 he was an Assistant Professor in the Departments of Neurology and of Pharmacology at the University of Texas Southwestern Medical Center and a staff pharmacologist at the Southwestern Regional Epilepsy Center in Dallas, Texas.
 In 1980, he was a Visiting Research Fellow at the A.R.C.
 Institute of Animal Physiology, Babraham, Cambridge, England.
 From 1981-1988 he was Chief of Clinical Pharmacology at the Veterans Administration Medical Center, Dallas, Texas and Assistant Professor in the Department of Pharmacology at the University of Texas Southwestern Medical Center Science, Dallas, Texas.
 Dr. Vasko joined the faculty of Indiana University School of Medicine in 1988 as an associate professor, was appointed professor in 1993, and appointed the Paul Stark Professor of Pharmacology in 1994.